-4. Board member review: Board members receive an advance draft of the report to provide their feedback.

-- 5. Confidential business information (CBI) review: the report is shared with affected companies on matters of confidential business information and to review for factual accuracy. - 6.
-Factual accuracy reviews: The report is also shared with workers' representatives, outside experts/peer reviewers, and state and federal agencies to review for factual accuracy. - 7.
-Recommendations' recipient review meetings: The CSB staff meets with proposed recommendations' recipients to ensure they are the appropriate recipient to most effectively implement the necessary safety changes. - 8.
-Board meeting and adoption: The report is considered by the Board in a public meeting.
-At this time board members can deliberate and the public can offer comments on the report before it is adopted, and issued to the public.
+- 1. Accuracy review by the investigation team, which fact-checks the draft report in detail. - 2.
+Internal Staff Review, including review by other investigative and technical staff. - 3.
+Technical editor review, which provides feedback in areas of style, grammar, syntax, and structure. - 4.
+Board member review: Board members receive an advance draft of the report to provide their feedback. - 5.
+Confidential business information (CBI) review: the report is shared with affected companies on matters of confidential business information and to review for factual accuracy. - 6.
+Factual accuracy reviews: The report is also shared with workers' representatives, outside experts/peer reviewers, and other government agencies to review for factual accuracy. - 7.
+Recommendation recipient review meetings: The CSB staff meets with proposed recommendation recipients to ensure they are the appropriate recipient to most effectively implement the necessary safety changes.